Research-Support-Network/research-support-network.github.io/code-of-conduct.md

 #### About this Document

 This document is derived from the [Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) (retrieved 2022-03-12, Copyright © [The Carpentries](https://carpentries.org), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
 It has been amended and simplified in accordance with the small scope of the Expert Volunteer List.
-The initial contributors to this Code of Conduct were Jonas Hartmann and <font color=red>(...)</font>.
+The initial contributors to this Code of Conduct were Jonas Hartmann, Elisabeth Kugler and <font color=red>(...)</font>.